Fleckism/SecurityPlus/My linked notes/Acronyms/CA.md

 - In PKI, a CA that issues certificates to intermediate CAs in a hierarchical structure.

 A server that guarantees subject identities by issuing signed digital certifcate wrappers for their public keys

+offline CA (offline certificate authority)
+In PKI, a CA (typically the root CA ) that has been disconnected from the network to protect it from compromise.